 EARLY TURNS SOUTH - EL SEGUNDO GATE

-11
+10

+99.93% COMPLIANT WITH POLICY

 EARLY TURNS THIS MONTH

-99.96% COMPLIANT WITH POLICY

 EARLY TURNS SOUTH - HYPERION GATE

-The graph above shows the total early turns through the Hyperion gate (over Hyperion Treatment Plant).

-85

-EARLY TURNS THIS MONTH
+43 EARLY TURNS THIS MONTH

 99.71% COMPLIANT WITH POLICY

 WHAT IS CAUSING THE CHANGE IN EARLY TURNS?

-Specific to this month, the number of early turns is higher compared to the previous month.
-This increase may be due to weather/wind conditions (frequent fog and low cloud days), which could have resulted in more early turns.
+Specific to this month, the number of early turns is at a similar level compared to the previous month despite a slight uptick in aircraft operations at LAX this month.